Bambu Lab X1C Review: The Printer That Changed Everything

 Print Quality

 At stock settings, the X1C produces remarkably clean prints.
 Layer lines are minimal at 0.2mm layer height, stringing is well-controlled thanks to the enclosed chamber and auto-calibration, and first-layer adhesion is consistently strong.
-The lidar-based bed leveling is a game-changer compared to traditional BLTouch-style probes — it's faster and more accurate.
+The lidar-based bed leveling handles itself in seconds, compared to traditional BLTouch-style probes it's faster and more accurate.

 Where It Could Be Better